 You could simply buy water purification tablets like these or something like the LifeStraw personal water filter.

-Should you be unable or unwilling to leave your home in a time of disaster or emergency, having plenty of food on hand will ease worry, tension and stress.
-Depending on the length of time you are secluded in your home, it also might be a necessity.
+Should you be unable or unwilling to leave your home in a time of disaster or emergency, having plenty of food on hand will ease the worry, tension, and stress you may feel.
+Depending on the length of time you are secluded at your home, it also might be a necessity.

-A preppers food storage might be as simple as canned foods and dry goods or as complex as barrels of food, dehydrated goods, and gas powered stoves.
+A prepper’s food storage might be as simple as canned foods and dry goods or as complex as barrels of food, dehydrated goods, and gas-powered stoves.
+Think about how you would cook if the electricity was off for an extended length of time.
+How would you cook, how soon would refrigerated and frozen foods spoil?
+These are things to consider when making a food plan when prepping.

 Having basic medical supplies on hand is a necessity for any home.
-In a previous posts I discussed stocking your first aid kit and how to prepare an herbal first aid kit.
+In a previous post, we discussed stocking your first aid kit and how to prepare an herbal first aid kit.
 This would be the basic level of medical prepping.

 However, there are many other issues to consider.
 If you (or a family member) take medication on a regular basis, having extra on hand is important.
 Depending on one’s expertise and training, having supplies to be able to handle minor to severe injuries may also be important.